The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Generating Heavy Tails Using Transformations

-The Lambert W formulation of heavy tail Modelling is more general than Tukey's $h$ distribution in the sense that $X$ can have any distribution $F_X(x)$, not necessarily Gaussian (Fig.\ \ref{fig:LambertW_densities}).
+The Lambert W formulation of heavy tail modeling is more general than Tukey's $h$ distribution as $X$ can have any distribution $F_X(x)$, not necessarily Gaussian (Fig.\ \ref{fig:LambertW_densities}).

-\begin{remark}[Only non-negative $\delta$] Although $\delta < 0$ leads to interesting properties of $Y$ I will not discuss it any further: $\delta < 0$ results in a non-bijective transformation and consequently to parameter-dependent support and non-unique input.
-Thus for the rest of this study I will tacitly assume $\delta \geq 0$, unless stated otherwise.
+\begin{remark}[Only non-negative $\delta$] Although $\delta < 0$ leads to interesting properties of $Y$, it yields a non-bijective transformation and thus to parameter-dependent support and non-unique input.
+Thus for the remainder of this work I tacitly assume $\delta \geq 0$, unless stated otherwise. \end{remark}